Whistling Straits Review: Is the Straits Course the Best of Kohler Golf?

 “Well that depends, do you like being in the middle of the fairway about 40 yards from the green?”

 Easily my best drive of the round, it can be tough to tell exactly where you’re supposed to be hitting it here.
 If you can stay left center of the fairway, you should find yourself in a really favorable position as this hole seemed to play even shorter than the 320 yards on the card.

 The tee shot on 11 feels a lot like the tee shot on 8 – lots of bunkers to the right.
 Scarier than those however is the 12 foot deep wasteland of a bunker that’s protecting the green.
 This is one place you definitely don’t want to be.
 It took one member of our group about 6 shots to finally get it out, and the first 5 weren’t bad shots by any means – they all hit about 6 inches below the lip and rolled back down to the beach.

 Don’t be a hero.
 Lay up to the left if you’re thinking about going for the green on this one.

 12 features what might be the toughest pin placement on the course.
 A little annex of the green off to the right hovering above the lake.
 This is the epitome of a Sunday pin location and essentially cuts the size of the green to about 1/5.
 I’m sure it would make for a memorable shot, but I’m pretty glad I didn’t have to hit it there 🙂

 Hole 13 (Par 4, 343 yards)

 My favorite par 4 on the course.
 A dogleg right with various bunkers and waste areas all along the right.
 I guess you can’t even call them bunkers.
-They are harder than a regular bunker, and you don’t have to rake them.
-Generally I found them to be pretty easy to hit out of as long as you can pick it clean.
+They’re waste areas so you don’t have to rake them.
+Generally, I found them to be pretty easy to hit out of as long as you can pick it clean.